woj-tek/petozoltan.github.io/_drafts/clean-code-training-outline.md

 #### Expectations

-* The code should show what is does on the simplest way
+* The code should show what is does
-* The code should show the intentions of its programmer -Express what you will
+* The code should show the intentions of its programmer - _Express what you will_
-* The code should reflect the specification
-* Business analysts should be able to see the business algorithms in the code
+* The code should reflect the specification - _Business analysts should be able to see the business algorithms in the code_
 * Reviewers should be able to decide whether the code is good or not
+* Logical
+* Direct, straightforward

 * Reduce cost and risk of changes
+* Good, correct
+* Less bugs
 * Code quality

-> The main goal is to see that the code does what the specification requires
+> The main goal is to see that the code correctly does what the specification requires

 #### Goals

+* Readable - _We spend much more time with reading than with writing._
+* Understandable
 * Simple
-* Understandable
-* Readable
-* Maintainable
+* Effective
+* Easy to change - _Not "fragile"_
 * Testable
+* Fragmented
+* Reliable
 * Intentional
 * Mirrors what it does
-* Does what it is expected to do
+* Does what it is expected to do - _No unexpected solutions_
 * Complies with known patterns
-* Clean from „dirt” and pollution -Boy Scout Rule: Leave it clean
+* Clean from „dirt” and pollution - _Boy Scout Rule: Leave it clean_
-* Makes hard for bugs to hide
+* Error free - _Makes hard for bugs to hide_

 #### Main Rules

-* One code part implements one thing -block, method, class, package, compilation unit
+* One code part implements one thing - _block, method, class, package, compilation unit_
-* Implement things in a correct part - misplaced responsibility
+* Implement things in a correct part - _misplaced responsibility_
 * Meaningful names (business meaning)
 * No magic numbers (and strings and booleans)
-* No code repetition -One thing is implemented once, one information is written once
+* No code repetition - _One thing is implemented once, one information is written once_
 * Expected behavior
   * "Least astonishment"
   * Count of WTFs :-)
   * No arbitrary solutions
   * Use known conventions and patterns

-  * Clean code = Expressiveness + modularity
+> Clean code = Expressiveness + modularity

 #### Code Quality